EURO GOVT-Italian, Spanish yields fall on crisis moves

 Evolution's Afseth added that any orderly solution to the

-debt crisis, even if costly for Germany, would be better than a
+debt crisis, even if it cost Germany, would be better than a

 Sarkozy has called for a new treaty incorporating tougher